opendocsg/slw-judgments-backfill/2011_SGHC_181/report.md

  (3) If a majority in number representing three-fourths in value of the creditors or class of creditors or members or class of members present and voting either in person or by proxy at the meeting or the adjourned meeting agrees to any compromise or arrangement, the compromise or arrangement shall, if approved by order of the Court, be binding on all the creditors or class of creditors or on the members or class of members, as the case may be, and also on the company or, in the case of a company in the course of being wound up, on the liquidator and contributories of the company.

-21     The purpose and function of the antecedents of s 210 of the Companies Act have been set out and approved by the Court of Appeal in _The Oriental Insurance Co Ltd v Reliance National Asia Re Pte Ltd_ [2008] 3 SLR(R) 121 (“ _Oriental Insurance_ ”) at [38] and [40] in the following terms:
+21     The purpose and function of the antecedents of s 210 of the Companies Act have been set out and approved by the Court of Appeal in _The Oriental Insurance Co Ltd v Reliance National Asia Re Pte Ltd_ <span class="citation">[2008] 3 SLR(R) 121</span> (“ _Oriental Insurance_ ”) at [38] and [40] in the following terms:

  38 ...
 In Re Norfolk Island And Byron Bay Whaling Co Ltd (1969) 90 WN (Pt 1) (NSW) 351, Street J summarised the purpose behind the then equivalent of the Australian s 411 as follows (at 354):